JuliaPreludes/PreludeDicts.jl/README.md

 avoid repeatedly calling hash function and probings.
 Other languages have similar mechanism.
 For example, Rust's `HashMap` has the [`Entry` API](https://doc.rust-lang.org/std/collections/hash_map/enum.Entry.html) that achieves the same effect.
-Since Julia has coroutine (`Task`), the token system is "isomorphic" to `modify!` in the sense that one can be implemented in terms of another (see below).
+However, since Julia has coroutine (`Task`), the token system is "isomorphic" to `modify!` in the sense that one can be implemented in terms of another (see below).

-However, `modify!` gives more freedom to *the dictionary implementer* in how the function `f` passed by the user is called.
+More importantly, `modify!` gives more freedom to *the dictionary implementer* in how the function `f` passed by the user is called.
 For example, in lock-free dictionaries, it may be possible that `f` is called multiple times if multiple tasks try to update the same slot concurrently.
 Indeed, [ConcurrentCollections](https://github.com/JuliaConcurrent/ConcurrentCollections.jl) uses a similar API to manipulate `ConcurrentDict`.
 (TODO: Use PreludeDicts.jl in